lzim/teampsd/resources/design/lucidchart/lucidchart_github_mvp.md

 **Recording prototype video**:
 By recording realized that the links take a long time to open and that changes are not reflected rapidly enough.
 Need to consider these hurdles in light of the personas on the team (e.g. busy_pi)

+**Week 3 & Day 5**:
+Peristent issues with maps updating in real time and reflecting changes made on LucidChart in GitHub.
+Contacted GitHub support again.
+Recorded several videos on how to use LucidChart to make:
+### 1. a flow map using an existing template
+### 2. creat ia new document without a template
+### 3. using a document to generate a template